 How to Graph Functions on the TI-84 Plus

-The first line in the Y= editor tells you the graphing status of the Stat Plots.
+The top line in the Y= editor tells you the graphing status of the Stat Plots.
 If Plot1, Plot2, or Plot3 is highlighted, then that Stat Plot will be graphed along with the graph of your functions.
 If it’s not highlighted, it won’t be graphed.
+In the first screen, Plot1 is highlighted and will be graphed along with the functions in the Y= editor.

 To turn off a highlighted Stat Plot in the Y= editor, use the

 keys to place the cursor on the highlighted Stat Plot and then press [ENTER].
+See the second screen.
 The same process is used to highlight the Stat Plot again in order to graph it at a later time.

-When you’re graphing functions, Stat Plots can cause problems if they’re turned on when you don’t really want them to be graphed.
-The most common symptom of this problem is the ERR: INVALID DIM error message — which by itself gives you almost no insight into what’s causing the problem.
-So if you aren’t planning to graph a Stat Plot along with your functions, make sure all Stat Plots are turned off.
+When you’re graphing functions, Stat Plots can be a nuisance if they’re turned on when you don’t really want them to be graphed.
+The most common symptom of this problem is the ERROR: INVALID DIMENSION error message — which by itself gives you almost no insight into what’s causing the problem.
+So if you aren’t planning to graph a Stat Plot along with your functions, make sure all Stat Plots are turned off!

 Press [WINDOW] to access the Window editor.

 After each of the window variables, enter a numerical value that is appropriate for the functions you’re graphing.
-Press [ENTER] after entering each number.
+Press e after entering each number.

 Xmin and Xmax: These are, respectively, the smallest and largest values of x in view on the x-axis.